-- (a) Means any land and auxiliary buildings used for the production (but not processing) of primary products (including agricultural, pastoral, horticultural, and forestry products): - (b) Does not include land or auxiliary buildings used or associated with prospecting, exploration, or mining for minerals, ... - and production" has a corresponding meaning.
+- Means any land and auxiliary buildings used for the production (but not processing) of primary products (including agricultural, pastoral, horticultural, and forestry products): - Does not include land or auxiliary buildings used or associated with prospecting, exploration, or (b) mining for minerals, ... - and production" has a corresponding meaning.

-Property - the land described in a particular certificate of title, or a group of contiguous certificates of title owned or leased by the same owner or lease holder, or land which is designated as a road or reserve, or is Maori land.
+- Property the land described in a particular certificate of title, or a group of contiguous certificates of title owned or leased by the same owner or lease holder, or land which is designated as a road or reserve, or is Maori land. - for the purposes of AREA2 R1 and AREA2 R2 means, as applicable to the context, a parcel of land described in Table NH3 and shown with a yellow border on Figure NH1.